values, culture, expectations, resources

 Be passionate and curious, enjoy science and pursue what truly moves you.

 Distinguish yourself by being a good person.
 A good work atmosphere is important for all to be happy.
 In case of conflict, try to talk with others, usually problems come from misunderstandings not from people not acting with good faith.
 We are more productive working together.
 Think about each other as teammates rather than competitors, both between and within labs.
-Be a giver (see this ted talk).
+Be a giver.

 Everyone experiences impostor syndrome during their career, at some point or another.
 Remember that you belong in science, and in this lab.
 Reach out to your peers for support.